 Financing: General Fund, HOME funds Time Frame: Ensure informational materials on all homebuyer resources are on the City's website and available at public counters by June 2024.
 Update materials annually, or as new information is provided by the County, and send out targeted promotion at least every other year.
 Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division Quantified Objective: Connect 20 prospective homebuyers with the County program to facilitate housing mobility opportunities in the city.
+Outreach will be focused on lower-income areas of the city with a higher concentration of qualifying households, including the north and east sides of the city, as well as parts of the downtown area.
 Relevant Policies: Policy 2.1, Policy, 2.4, Policy 2.5, Policy 2.8